How to draw a skull step by step.

 The skull’s perfect combination of simple and complex geometric shapes can teach useful lessons about illustration and the human form.
 With practice, you’ll understand how each shape and line relates to the next.
 “One of my favourite things about skulls is you get to see how everything flows into one another,” says illustrator Lucas Elliott.
 “You have the eye sockets, then the ridge where the eyebrows rest and then you have your temple, which curtsies right into the cheekbones.”

 Step-by-step instructions to draw a skull.

 Follow these steps to draw a three-quarter view of a realistic skull.

 Step 1: Start with the basic shapes and lines.

 Draw a wide oval to represent the top portion of the skull.
 Then add lines that show where the jawbones come down to form the bottom of the skull.
-Add a vertical line down the center of the face, where the nasal cavity is.
-Keep in mind, this will not fall in the center of your drawing since the skull faces toward the side.
-Add horizontal lines to indicate the center of the eyeline, the bottom of the nasal cavity, and the center of the mouth.
+Add a vertical line down the centre of the face, where the nasal cavity is.
+Keep in mind, this will not fall in the centre of your drawing since the skull faces toward the side.
+Add horizontal lines to indicate the centre of the eyeline, the bottom of the nasal cavity and the centre of the mouth.
 “Reference lines are like leaving yourself a map,” explains illustrator Ben House.
-“If you’ve left yourself a roadmap, you don’t have to keep looking at your reference photos, and you can have some fun.”
+“If you’ve left yourself a roadmap, you don’t have to keep looking at your reference photos and you can have some fun.”

 Step 2: Draw your eye sockets and nasal cavity.